ssbc/ssb-meta-feeds-spec/README.md

 meta feeds and thus can be used to build a tree.
 The current state of a meta feed, meaning what other feeds it references and their state, is the reduced state of all changes on the feed.
-Because a meta feed is just a series of messages they can be private or part of a group.
+Because a meta feed is just a series of messages they can be private or part of a private group.

 ## Example of a meta feed

-An example of a meta feed linking 3 feeds: a Main feed, a Derived meta feed for feeds derived from other feeds and a Linked meta feed that contains other feeds this identity is linked to.
+An example of a meta feed linking 3 feeds: a Main feed, a Claims meta feed for claims about feeds and a Linked meta feed that contains other feeds this identity is linked to.

 ![Diagram](./metafeed-example1.svg)
 <details>